Dorothy Shakespear: Paris and Italy

 When Olivia died in 1938 she left a substantial income to Dorothy.
 In 1931 Olivia doubled Dorothy's income, who by that time had additional income in the form of various family bequests and dividends from investments.
 With her husband earning as little as £50 annually, the Pounds lived on Dorothy's income.
 Olivia set up a stock account for her which was soon depleted because she followed Pound's advice to invest in Italian stock.
 She inherited £16,000 from her mother, but during the war the money was inaccessible with assets from England prohibited from being sent to an Axis country.
 As a result, during the war years the couple relied solely on Pound's income, for the first time since their marriage.

 In 1941 on two separate occasions, Pound tried to leave Italy with Dorothy: once he was denied passage by plane, the second time they were refused passage on a diplomatic train out of the country.
 In 1944 Pound and Dorothy were evacuated from their home for being too near the coast.
-Pound wanted Dorothy to stay in Rapallo and care for his mother, Isabel, while he went to live with Olga.
+Pound wanted Dorothy to stay in Rapallo and care for his mother, Isabel, while he lived with Olga.
 Dorothy insisted on staying with her husband—for a year the three lived together.
-Olga took a job in an Ursuline school; Dorothy—who had not learned Italian after almost two decades in the country—was forced to learn to shop and how to cook.
+Olga took a job at an Ursuline school; Dorothy—who had not learned Italian after almost two decades in the country—was forced to learn to shop and cook.